Tools Overview

 Built-in Tool Modules

-opentine ships with four tool modules that cover the most common agent needs:
+opentine ships with tool modules that cover common agent needs:

 • Web & Search — Search the web, fetch pages, and get raw HTTP responses.
 Auto-selects search provider via environment variables.